KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Information: There are updates for 3 dependencie(s):
    -  googleapis  ^128.0.0  →  ^129.0.0
-   -  open          ^9.1.0  →   ^10.0.0
+   -  open          ^9.1.0  →   ^10.0.1
    -  tsdav         ^2.0.5  →    ^2.0.7

 ### [MMM-CalendarExt2 by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2)

+1. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
-1. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-CalendarExt3 by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3)